 On July 14, 2022, in the 2022 Long-Term Plan proceeding, the Illinois Commerce Commission Order approved, with minor modifications, various consumer protection documents.
-The Agency updated these documents to be consistent with the Commission's Order and has published:
+The Agency has updated these documents to be consistent with the Commission's Order and has published:

-- Consumer Protection Handbook15

-- Contract Requirements for:

-- o Illinois Shines program Community Solar

-- o Illinois Shines program Distributed Generation
+- Consumer Protection Handbook47 - Contract Requirements for: - o Adjustable Block Program Illinois Shines program Community Solar - o Adjustable Block Program Illinois Shines program Distributed Generation

-The Consumer Protection Handbook replaced the former Marketing Guidelines.
-16 Approved Vendors and Designees were required to comply with any new requirements in the Consumer Protection Handbook and updated Contract Requirements by August 28, 2022.
+The Consumer Protection Handbook replaces replaced the former Marketing Guidelines 48.
+The requirements set forth in the above documents were approved by the Commission through the approval of the Long-Term Plan.
+49 Approved Vendors and Designees must were required to comply with any new requirements in the Consumer Protection Handbook and updated Contract Requirements by August 28, 2022.
 The Consumer Protection Handbook and Contract Requirements will be updated again for the Program Year beginning June 1, 2023, and updated versions of these documents will be published at least 45 days before that date.

-The Consumer Protections Handbook17 and Contract Requirements will continue to be updated, as needed, on an ongoing basis, and may post-date the latest version of the Program Guidebook.
+The Consumer Protections Handbook50 and Contract Requirements will continue to be updated, as needed, on an ongoing basis, and may post-date the latest version of the Program Guidebook.
 Notifications will be sent to all Approved Vendors and Designees on any changes to these documents including any dates related to implementation of changes.